There’s more than just wills and trusts.

-You can get both of these documents by downloading the Policygenius app and starting your estate plan.
+You can get both of these documents by using Policygenius to start your estate plan.
 The Plus package includes both a will and a trust for $280.

 Other documents — a list of beneficiaries or funeral and burial instructions perhaps — are less essential because the information they contain can be woven into other ones.

 A will is a legal document that describes who gets your assets and property.
 It’s usually the first thing that comes to mind regarding estate planning.
 You can use the will to bequeath assets to your chosen beneficiaries and also to designate guardianship for any minor children.
 You can even lay out a plan for giving away your unnamed assets, as a whole, with a residuary clause.
 When you die, your estate will go through to a probate court, and the executor you appoint in your will (also called a “personal representative”) will be responsible for distributing the assets and overseeing the probate process.

 You can start your will with Policygenius.

 Build a legacy for your family.
 Get your estate plan right.